yeojz/react-unhook/README.md

 ## Limitations

-With that said, there are some limitations to this Null Component pattern. **Stateful hooks (eg: "useReducer") cannot be emulated easily** as we are not able to expose functions of the component without resorting to anti-patterns (eg: using `React.createRef` to access component methods).
+With that said, there are some limitations to this Null Component pattern.
+**Stateful hooks (eg: "useReducer") cannot be emulated easily** as we are not able to expose functions of the component without resorting to anti-patterns (eg: using `React.createRef` to access component methods).

-However, this Null Component pattern works well for "listeners", "workers" or "value-change triggers" (triggering of a function after a change in value).
+However, this Null Component pattern **works well for "listeners", "workers" or "value-change triggers"** (triggering of a function after a change in value).
-eg: geolocation, timeouts, data fetching etc.
+For example, listening to geolocation changes, interval calls, data fetching on parameter changes etc.

 ## Use Case